-However, there are other things that cause limited beliefs aside from inherent biases and an inability to be open-minded.
+However, there are other things that cause limiting beliefs aside from inherent biases and an inability to be open-minded.
 Below, you’ll find a few you may resonate with.

 Growing up, your parents likely had morals and values they tried to instill in you.
 These often stemmed from their own familial beliefs and ideas about how both you and the world should be.
 It could be things such as what career paths you should take, how to behave, and how to engage with others.

 You can end up forming your own limiting beliefs based on the beliefs they instilled in you.
 An example would be your parents reinforcing a belief that authority should never be challenged.

 As a result, you may believe that unfair treatment from people of authority is something that has to be accepted as opposed to challenged.
 You may even be unable to recognize this behavior.

 Education plays a major role in forming limiting beliefs, too.
 Whether you’re learning from family, teachers, or friends, they all have an impact on what you adopt as truth.
 This is because they’re both in a position of authority and constantly sharing information, ideas, and beliefs about how the world works.

 When you’re learning from authority figures that you respect, you are even more inclined to conclude that the things they tell you are true.

 When you make decisions or have experiences in life, it is common for you to draw conclusions afterward.
 If, for example, you fall in love and it ends in heartbreak, you might conclude that love always ends in pain.